 How to Drive More Organic Downloads to Your App

 In app marketing, downloads are often considered as belonging to one of two groups: those that come from organic sources and those that come from paid sources.
-A frequent misconception that derives from these terms is that all organic installs are completely free; in reality, organic growth often comes at a cost.
+A frequent misconception that derives from these terms is that all organic installs are completely free.
+In reality, organic growth often comes at a cost.
 So, what is the difference between paid and organic traffic, and how can you organically grow your app’s audience?

-Paid vs organic user acquisition: can you drive downloads for free?
+Paid vs organic user acquisition

 Paid user acquisition